 Create a Multiple Choice package

-If you need to offer a series of optional packages in your quote, and have your client choose several of them, choose Multiple Choice.
-When you send the quote to your client, they'll have the option to select or deselect any section.
-They can choose all of the sections that they want to buy.
+If you need to offer a series of optional packages and have your buyer choose several of them, use the Multiple Choice option.
+When you send the quote to your buyer, they'll be able to select or deselect any section, so the quote reflects only what they want to buy.

 The quote total updates automatically to reflect their selections, plus any sections you've made mandatory.